Anne Howard, Countess of Arundel: Widowed life

 Once declared a widow in 1595, all of Philip's possessions that were supposed to be Anne's were withheld from her.
 She had to pay off debts and secure an income for her family by selling her land.
 For a long time, Anne and her two children lived in poverty, hardly able to support themselves.
-Years later, after struggles of paying off debt and living a hard life, Anne was able to regain the property that was rightfully hers by the inheritance of her dead husband.
-With these possessions, she was able to give her children, Elizabeth and Thomas, a proper life.
-She eventually moved back to Carlisle, where she was born and raised.
-She took a vow of chastity in 1595 after Philip died, and never remarried.
-She spent her days in church attendance and other religious observances.
+Years later, after a hard life struggling to pay off debt, Anne was finally able to receive the legacies left her by her husband, enabling her to give her children Elizabeth and Thomas a proper life.
+She eventually moved back to Naworth Castle, Carlisle, where she had been born and raised.

+From then on Anne spent her days in church attendance and other religious observances.
 She had a passion for helping people in need, especially people who were sick.
 In December 1603 Anthony Standen wrote to the Jesuit Robert Persons about the religion of Anne of Denmark.
 He hoped the Countess of Arundel and other Catholic women would be able to convert her to Catholicism.

 She died of natural causes on 19 April 1630 at Shifnal Manor, Shropshire, aged 73, and was buried next to her husband inside the Fitzalan Chapel at their former home, Arundel Castle in Sussex.
 In a 1995 homily at Arundel Cathedral, Cardinal Basil Hume said, "I believe that Anne herself achieved the highest degree of sanctity."

 Literary works

-Anne Howard wrote many different literary works throughout her lifetime, consisting of letters, poems, and journal entries.
-She wrote of accounts of her life and that of the earl, her husband.
+Anne Howard wrote many letters, poems, and journal entries throughout her life, including accounts of her and her husband's lives.
 Her writing was a "compilation of reminiscences, some of which represent her attempts to recall early stages in her life, while others record the day-to-day life in her household, when she practiced a disciplined and practical piety.
 Events are overlaid with the emotions that remained with the countess, as in the account 'Of the Queen's hatred towards her'".

-There is evidence of poetry that was written by Anne about her imprisoned and deceased husband.
-They express the sorrow and "submission" of her husband, for whom she refers to as "my sonne".
-There is also evidence of writing about Anne's grandmother that raised her.
+Poems by Anne about her imprisoned and deceased husband survive, expressing the sorrow and "submission" of her husband, whom she refers to as "my sonne".
+She also wrote about her grandmother who raised her.
 All of her poetry was published under her own name.